khalid-hussain/shaheen/chap16.md

 smile to his face, Mansoor said, "Would you like to meet Badr bin Mughira instantly?"

-For a moment Moosa kept staring at Mansoor dumbfounded.
+For a moment Musa kept staring at Mansoor dumbfounded.
 Hearing the footsteps outside, he turned his attention towards the door and suddenly his entire life gathered in his eyes.
 Clad in iron from head to toe, Badr bin Mughira was in front of him.

-For a moment, Moosa sat still in his chair without moving a muscle.
+For a moment, Musa sat still in his chair without moving a muscle.
 Then gradually his heartbeat started throbbing.
 His lips shivered.
 He yelled, "Badr!
 Badr!"

 Badr took a step forward and opened his arms.
-Moosa got up and embraced him.
+Musa got up and embraced him.
 He was saying, "Badr!
 You are alive!
 My heart has not disappointed me.
 My friend!
 My companion!!
 My arm!!!"

-Tears had already come into Badr's eyes but he remained silent and when they sat in front of each other, Moosa looked towards Mansoor and said, "Both of you are so mean.
+Tears had already come into Badr's eyes but he remained silent and when they sat in front of each other, Musa looked towards Mansoor and said, "Both of you are so mean.
 Why didn't you inform me as soon as I arrived?"

 Manoor answered, "Don't you think that you deserved some sort of punishment